deaceda/ec327_kittisplat/README.md

 ## 2. Fetching the Data

 The project requires the **synced** KITTI dataset (specifically Residential Drive 0064) to properly align the LiDAR, GPS, and Camera data.
 We have provided an automated notebook to handle this.
+**Note: You must have an account with KITTI for this to work.
+They do NOT allow downloads of datasets without an account**

 1. In Google Colab, open **`src/data/get_kitti_data.ipynb`** from your uploaded folder.
 2. Run the cells sequentially.